 Before you place your orders, you should take note of a couple of points:

 - GDP is a lagging indicator.
-We already know that the RBNZ is confident on New Zealand’s growth, so a strong reading may not necessarily lead to prolonged rally for the Kiwi.
+We already know that the RBNZ is confident in New Zealand’s growth, so a strong reading may not necessarily lead to a prolonged rally for the Kiwi.

 - Watch out for other catalysts that might affect NZD’s price action!

 That’s it for our trading guide today.
-Hopefully these information will help you make pips during the GDP release.
+Hopefully, this information will help you make pips during the GDP release.
 Good luck!